Customer Service Transformation

 From a business perspective, the downside of email is the manual effort involved in processing the email request (which could be very long but lack important details, like an order number, or an attachment) and responding to it in a way that meets the customer’s expectations.
 The other challenge with email is that it doesn’t lend itself to much automation so is highly reliant on human labor which is costly.

 Phone Calls: Still Popular

 Similar to email, customers still like to use the phone and speak with an agent to get their issue resolved.
-The beauty of the phone is that there isn’t the same delay as an email response so it is often preferred when a customer wants more immediate attention, although when there are peaks in demand wait times can be long.
+The beauty of the phone is that there isn’t the same delay as a customer service email response, so it is often preferred when a customer wants more immediate attention or is not sure how to respond to customer service emails, although when there are peaks in demand wait times can be long.

 From a business perspective, handling phone calls is costly as it ties up agent time.
 And like email, it is a channel that isn’t easy to automate.
 This begs the question as to why many companies tend to put a phone number front and center of their support pages rather than drive people more towards a digital assistant or a digital channel that can be more easily automated, yet still offer an escalation path to a live agent.

 Contact forms on the customer support page of a website operate in a similar way to email but they are a better way of capturing and categorizing customer information, e.g. via drop-down menus on fields or by asking for specific information such as an order number.
 Once the form is submitted it depends on the particular process the business has in place for triaging and handling it.
 Often, the customer will receive an immediate confirmation email, i.e. an auto-reply email that is configured in the system and will often include an expectation of when a reply will be sent.